apache/mesos/docs/high-availability-framework-guide.md

-    * The rationale for this behavior is that, using typical TCP settings, an error in the persistent TCP connection between the master and the agent is more likely to correspond to an agent error (e.g., the `mesos-slave` process terminating unexpectedly) than a network partition, because the Mesos health-check timeouts are much smaller than the typical values of the corresponding TCP-level timeouts.
-Since non-checkpointing frameworks will not survive a restart of the `mesos-slave` process, the master sends `TASK_LOST` status updates so that these tasks can be rescheduled promptly.
+    * The rationale for this behavior is that, using typical TCP settings, an error in the persistent TCP connection between the master and the agent is more likely to correspond to an agent error (e.g., the `mesos-agent` process terminating unexpectedly) than a network partition, because the Mesos health-check timeouts are much smaller than the typical values of the corresponding TCP-level timeouts.
+Since non-checkpointing frameworks will not survive a restart of the `mesos-agent` process, the master sends `TASK_LOST` status updates so that these tasks can be rescheduled promptly.
 Of course, the heuristic that TCP errors do not correspond to network partitions may not be true in some environments.

 * If the agent fails health checks, it is scheduled for removal.
-The removals can be rate limited by the master (see `--slave_removal_rate_limit` master flag) to avoid removing a slew of slaves at once (e.g., during a network partition).
+The removals can be rate limited by the master (see `--agent_removal_rate_limit` master flag) to avoid removing a slew of agents at once (e.g., during a network partition).

-* When it is time to remove an agent, the master removes the agent from the list of registered slaves in the master's [durable state](replicated-log-internals.md) (this will survive master failover).
+* When it is time to remove an agent, the master removes the agent from the list of registered agents in the master's [durable state](replicated-log-internals.md) (this will survive master failover).
 The master sends a `slaveLost` callback to every registered scheduler driver; it also sends `TASK_LOST` status updates for every task that was running on the removed agent.